bouncingpuppets/Vue-Routing-Example/README.md

 # test-project

-> A vue routing example originally created by Jacob Goh to answer this [stackoverflow question] (https://stackoverflow.com/questions/58606395/how-to-use-slots-in-router-view).
+> A vue routing example originally created by Jacob Goh to answer this [stackoverflow question](https://stackoverflow.com/questions/58606395/how-to-use-slots-in-router-view).
 I liked the answer and forked it for further study =)

 ## Build Setup